greglinch/sourcelist/to-do-list.md

 # QUESTIONS

+* add ('Prof.', 'Prof.'), to PREFIX_CHOICES, but then do we need all variations?

 * sync IDs across User and Person?

 * Q: show a source the `Person` or `Source` model to edit their info?